 - Powerful 8-amp corded electric motor – no battery fade, just keeps going until the job is done.

 - Automatic oiling mechanism.

-The Sun Joe SWJ803E electric multi-angle pole chainsaw is a great budget buy for anyone who needs to trim their trees and bushes and doesn’t want to deal with the messy business of refuelling a gas-powered tool.
+The SWJ803E electric multi-angle pole chainsaw from Sun Joe is a great budget buy for anyone who needs to trim their trees and bushes and doesn’t want to deal with the messy business of refueling a gas-powered tool.

 It has the added advantage of a multi-angle Oregon bar and chain head – (Oregon bars and chains are of the highest quality) which, coupled with the strong 8-amp motor will make short work of those routine pruning jobs.

 This 6.5-amp corded electric pole saw is another great budget buy, especially for someone who wants a lighter pole saw – this weighs in at only 7.9 lbs, making it one of the easier to handle pole saws on the market.